Powered by .id (informed decisions) for Bayside Council

 .id community is an evidence base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-In 2011, the dominant household type in the Bayside Council was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.
+In 2016, the dominant household type in Bayside Council was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.

 Analysing the future household structure in Bayside Council, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |Bayside Council||2016||2026||2036||Change between 2016 and 2036|

 |Couple families with dependents||19,351||32.5||23,317||30.5||24,298||29.8||+4,947|

 |Lone person households||13,964||23.4||18,601||24.3||21,009||25.7||+7,045|